fajran/npTuioClient/README.md

 Usage
 -----

-Open one of the example files on your browser and start using your multi-touch display!
+Install the plugin, open one of the example files on your browser and start using your multi-touch display!

 You can open multiple tabs or windows as long as they belong to the same browser instance.
 The plugin can't be used from multiple browsers